adakpro/agent-java-testNG/README.md

 By default, TestNG attaches a few basic listeners to generate HTML and XML reports.
-For reporting TestNG test events (ie start of test, successful finish of test, test fail) to ReportPortal user should add ReportPortal TestNg listener to run and configure input parameters.
+For reporting TestNG test events (ie start of test, successful finish of test, test fail) to adaklabs user should add adaklabs TestNg listener to run and configure input parameters.

 ### Listener parameters
-Description of listeners input parameters and how to configure it see “Parameters” in [Configuration section](http://reportportal.io/docs/JVM-based-clients-configuration).

 Which are common for all **JVM based** agents.

 ### Listener class: